j10ccc/bth006-gantt-generator/README.md

-# bth007 Gantt Chart generator
+# bth007 Gantt chart generator

 For bth007, create a gantt chart following the task assignment of your team.